Do I Need a TEFL Certificate to Teach in China?

 - Be aware of your price threshold.
 A certificate makes it easier to get a job and makes it more likely that job will have a higher salary.
 It isn’t a guarantee, however.
 Make sure that whatever course you take that it’s not going to put you in the poorhouse.

 - Choose the best course for your goals.
 Make sure that you are taking sufficient training for the career path you have in mind.
 You may want to take a look at this: TEFL or CELTA?
 Pros and Cons of Different Teaching Qualifications.

 There are lots of great programs out there, but here at Saxoncourt we recommend ITTT as a reputable TEFL provider.
 They have various online programs, live training, and combined courses.
-And you can get 20% off by using our link.
+And you can get discount through us.

 Then it’s just a matter of completing the course and collecting your certificate.
 The course’s style will depend mostly on the medium through which it is delivered.

 - Online TEFL courses will often be text-based with optional video, chat, and discussion support.
 Assignments and assessments will often rely more heavily on multiple-choice questions, though there are likely to be short answer sections handled by an instructor as well.
 These programs may or may not include the practicum (i.e. live assessed teaching) and rely heavily on the trainee’s own discipline, but the prices are often much more reasonable.